345AYUSH420/n8n-templates/README.md

 }
 ```

-## 📂 File / Folder Structure
+📂 **File / Folder Structure**
+- `/templates` – Contains JSON files defining individual n8n workflow templates.

-- `README.md` - Documentation and usage instructions.
+- `README.md` – This file, describing the repository and usage instructions.
-- `/workflows` - Folder containing exported n8n workflow JSON files grouped by use case.
-- Other supporting files or folders related to templates.

-## 🧩 Recent Updates or Changes
+🧩 **Recent Updates or Changes**

-**Commit:** updating readme.md
+*Commit message: updating readme.md*
-- Improved and updated the README to provide clearer instructions and overview of the repository.
+- Updated and improved the README file to better explain project purpose and usage instructions.
-- Ensured accurate usage guidance for importing and utilizing templates in n8n.

-## 👨‍💻 Author / Credits
+👨‍💻 **Author / Credits**

-Maintained by the n8n-templates community and contributors.
+Developed and maintained by the n8n community and contributors to help automate workflows and inspire n8n users.

-For questions, suggestions, or contributions, please open an issue or pull request in this repository.
+---

+Feel free to contribute new templates by submitting pull requests!